fab327/Android_Tutorial_References/1_Animations/README.md

 - Sonar -> https://fbsonar.com/docs/getting-started.html
 - AppCenter setup

-- Different types of Android animations
+- Different types of Android animations.
+Run the activity with the animation type and then apply to the view you want to animate